 f- Lack of fertilizer:

-Tomato nutrients deficiencies create different types of problems like:
+Tomato nutrients deficiencies create different types of problems:

 - Slow plants growth